 Response

-It is not DEQ’s intent to regulate glassworking.
+It is not DEQ’s intent to regulate glass users who only remelt glass.
 DEQ’s intent is to regulate the HAP emissions from the process of making colored art glass using raw material that contains specified HAPs.
 The process of remelting pre-made glass would not be regulated under this rule, unless glassmaking HAPs are being added (in a form such as a powder or as a special concentrated frit).
 DEQ is proposing to change the definition of raw material to make this distinction clearer.

 Comment: Address all HAP sources